tensorflow/community/governance/SIG-request-template.md

 ## What is this group for?

+From the beginning of time, Java have been selected as one of the few languages supported out-of-the-box by TensorFlow, having its own client within the main repository.
+The principal goal was to run TensorFlow on the JVM of Android devices for model inference.
+Then many contributions were made to make it a good choice even for building, training and serving models.
+Now, its development and evolution pretty much relies exclusively on external contributions.

+This purpose of this group is:
+* to synchronize the work of developers interested in ramping up Java support in TensorFlow
+* to establish a communication channel for discussion and collect suggestions (such as the list of features to be added next)
+* to provide new repositories for delivering high-level utility libraries on top of TensorFlow to improve usability

 Describe the need the group fills.
 Who is the audience?
 Provide evidence that work is already ongoing in this area.